Luca Conference

 The Luca Conference was a 56 BC meeting of the three Roman politicians of the First Triumvirate — Caesar, Pompey and Crassus — that took place at the town of Luca (modern Lucca, in Tuscany), near Pisa.
 Luca was the southern most town in the then Roman province of Cisalpine Gaul, where Caesar was serving as Governor.
 The meeting renewed the fraying political alliance, and further cemented the three men's increasing consolidation of power in the Roman Republic.
+It represented a material re-arrangement in the nature of the Triumvirate.
+Pompey had lost a great deal of prestige; and Caesar, who had been an adroit political operator and a facilitator of the alliance at first, assumed a great deal of prestige and power within the group.
+While it restored the ascendancy of the arrangement in the Roman State, it materially changed the relations between the three.

+The conference took place in Luca because Luca was the southernmost city in Caesar’s province of Cisalpine Gaul - as governor he was not able to leave his province legally.

 Background

 The Roman general Julius Caesar was in the midst of fighting the Gallic Wars.
 At the end of 57 BC, he had conquered much of Gaul and had been awarded a 15-day supplicatio, a feast of thanksgiving, longer than any before.
 Caesar's gravitas was growing quickly, and he aimed to leverage it to his advantage.

 Rome was in turmoil.
 “Caesar had already been away for two years, and the time had not passed quietly in Rome.
 His consulship had been controversial, but in many ways was mild in comparison with the turbulent months that followed, when orchestrated mob violence, instigated by Clodius, became a regular feature of public life.”
 Clodius's violent populist campaigns had been undermining relations between Crassus and Pompey, likely with either the former’s and/or Caesar's secret blessing; neither Crassus nor Pompey was comfortable with the glory Caesar was winning in his Gallic campaign.

 By 56 BC, the bonds between the three men were fraying.
 "Pompey told Cicero that he believed Crassus was supporting Clodius.
 He even claimed that Crassus was plotting to murder him, and once again relapsed into morbid fears and sent for extra bodyguards from his rural clients.
 Mistrustful of Crassus, there were indications that Pompey was also beginning to wonder whether or not he still needed Caesar."

 Early in the year, before the military campaigning season had begun, Caesar invited Marcus Crassus, then Pompey, to a meeting.
 Suetonius says that: "Caesar made Pompey and Crassus come to Luca, a city in his province, where he persuaded them to seek a second consulship, thwart Domitius, and secure for him a five year extension to his provincial command."